 Born and raised in coastal Massachusetts, Whitney received her master's degree in education from Antioch University.
 During her studies, she spent a semester in New Zealand studying various ecosystems while creating and implementing an environmental education curriculum.
 Her time there marked the beginning of a wanderlust that has carried her far and wide.

 She spent a year in Hawaii teaching on the North Shore of Oahu, she has backpacked extensively throughout the world, from the deserts of the Southwest to rain forests of Tahiti, she lived on a 150-foot schooner in the Caribbean, and has studied the rain-forests and marine ecosystems of both Belize and Guatemala.

-Whitney, and her husband, Jason, moved with their two Saint Bernard dogs from Seattle, where she taught for over nine years and helped establish STEAM programs and curriculum, to WNC for the opportunity to be part of the FernLeaf community.
-As a family, when they aren't travelling, they like to take hikes and see live music.
+Whitney, and her husband, Jason, moved with their two Saint Bernard dogs from Seattle, where she taught for over nine years and helped establish STEAM programs and curriculum, to WNC for the opportunity to be part of the FernLeaf community when the school opened in 2016.
+As a family, when they aren't traveling, they like to take hikes and see live music.